medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find the same pizza names who have the same price, but from different pizzerias.
+Find the same pizza names that have the same price, but from different pizzerias.
 Make sure that the result is ordered by pizza name.
-The sample of data is presented below.
-Please make sure your column names are corresponding column names below.
+The data sample is shown below.
+Please make sure that your column names match the column names below.

 | pizza_name | pizzeria_name_1 | pizzeria_name_2 | price |
 | ------ | ------ | ------ | ------ |